faisalsaifii/LearnHaskell/docs/expressions.md

 # Expressions

-- Programs structured into modules (files)
+- Programs are structured into modules (files)
 - Modules contain declarations (statements).
 - The most important form of declarations are bindings for new constants and functions.